History of golf: The late 19th-century boom

 In the 1850s, Queen Victoria and Prince Albert built Balmoral Castle in the Scottish Highlands.

 The railways came to St Andrews in 1852.
 By the 1860s, there were fast and regular services from London to Edinburgh.
 The royal enthusiasm for Scotland, the much improved transport links and the writings of Sir Walter Scott caused a boom for tourism in Scotland and a wider interest in Scottish history and culture outside of the country.
 This period also coincided with the development of the Gutty; a golf ball made of Gutta Percha which was cheaper to mass-produce, more durable and more consistent in quality and performance than the feather-filled leather balls used previously.
 Golf began to spread across the rest of the British Isles.
 In 1864, the golf course at the resort of Westward Ho! became the first new club in England since Blackheath, and the following year London Scottish Golf Club was founded on Wimbledon Common.
 In 1880 England had 12 courses, rising to 50 in 1887 and over 1000 by 1914.
 The game in England had progressed sufficiently by 1890 to produce its first English-born Open Champion, John Ball.
 The game also spread further across the empire.
-By the 1880s, golf clubs had been established in Ireland, Australia, New Zealand, Canada, and South Africa.
+By the 1880s, golf clubs had been established in Ireland, Australia, New Zealand South Africa, Canada, and the establishment of municipal courses, such as those in Edmonton between 1896 and 1914, further expanded the game's reach.
 Singapore followed in 1891.
 Courses were also established in several continental European resorts for the benefit of British visitors.